-The whole purpose of any business is to create a profit.
-That profit is seen in the management of accounts along with potential risks to that profitability.
+Whilst not the only important purpose of a business, stewardship of the planet and people being others, profit is seen in the management of accounts along with potential risks to that profitability.

 It’s important to be familiar with these management accounts as they are used to make decisions of how to grow the business by allocating scare resource most wisely during the year.
 It will show you the cash position of the business, where the money is going each month and critical areas of the business and their performance.